Latest News Items: FAT file system released - Tick suppression demo'ed SAM4L MCU & RX100 MCUs - embTCP released for PIC32

 Task Priorities

-Each task is assigned a priority from 0 to ( configMAX_PRIORITIES - 1 ), where configMAX_PRIORITIES is defined within FreeRTOSConfig.h and can be set on an application by application basis.
+Each task is assigned a priority from 0 to ( configMAX_PRIORITIES - 1 ), where configMAX_PRIORITIES is defined within FreeRTOSConfig.h.

 Low priority numbers denote low priority tasks.
 The idle task has priority zero (tskIDLE_PRIORITY).

-Ready state tasks of equal priority share the available processing time using a time sliced round robin scheduling scheme.
+Any number of tasks can share the same priority.
+If configUSE_TIME_SLICING is not defined, or if configUSE_TIME_SLICING is set to 1, then Ready state tasks of equal priority will share the available processing time using a time sliced round robin scheduling scheme.